open-telemetry/opentelemetry-specification/oteps/4333-recording-exceptions-on-logs.md

 In this OTEP, we'll provide guidance around recording exceptions that minimizes duplication, allows to reduce noise with configuration and allows to capture exceptions in absence of a recorded span.

 This guidance applies to general-purpose instrumentations including native ones.
-Application developers should consider following it as a starting point, but they are expected to adjust it to their needs.
+Application developers should consider following it as a starting point, but they are encouraged to adjust it to their needs.

 ## Guidance

 This guidance boils down to the following:

 - we should record full exception details including stack traces only for unhandled exceptions (by default).
 - we should log error details and context when the error happens.
-These records don't need need to include exception stack traces unless this exception is unhandled.
+These records should not include exception stack traces unless this exception is unhandled.
-- we should avoid logging the same error as it propagates up through the stack.
+- we should avoid logging the same error multiple times as it propagates up through the stack.
 - we should log errors with appropriate severity ranging from `Trace` to `Fatal`.

 > [!NOTE]